 BIRTH CONTROL PILLS FOR THE TREATMENT OF PIMPLES AND ACNE

-From my favourite to my most hated medicine for the treatment of acne: birth control pills.
+From my favorite to my most hated medicine for the treatment of acne: birth control pills.

 Pills can not really be referred to as medicines for the treatment of pimples and acne, but quite a few girls use birth control pills just to avoid pimples.
 And that’s why it’s has to go on this list.